AI for Delivery Operations:

 9 Practical Transformations

-A field guide for delivery operations leaders after Dan Chuparkoff’s keynote
+A field guide for operators, service leaders, analysts, & managers after Dan Chuparkoff's keynote

 Questions to build AI focus with your team